 When people start to know who you are, what you do, and that you do a good job, referrals will start to come in – from other copywriters and organically.
 This takes the pressure off having to keep searching for new work – because there will be a steady flow of copywriting opportunities coming straight to your inbox.

-If you ever need some encouragement, or have questions about starting out, I’m a real person that you can email at [email protected]
+If you ever need some encouragement, or have questions about starting out, I’m a real person that started out as a freelance copywriter just like you are now – feel free to email me at [email protected] if you need more advice or inspiration on your journey!

 You got this! 🙂